 received his early education as a chemist and worked in a research group at N.D.
 Zelinsky Institute of Organic Chemistry in Moscow.
 During his first education, he began to study the organ and the piano professionally at the Academic Music College at Moscow State Tchaikovsky Conservatory with prof. Galina Semenova.

-Vladimir performed Russian premiere of M. Dupré Symphony No.2 for organ and orchestra and work of J.- L. Florentz at the International L. Roisman Organ Festival in 2018.
-The same year he won the 2nd prize in the Neubrandenburg Organ Competition (Germany).
+Vladimir performed Russian premiere of M. Dupré Symphony No.2 for organ and orchestra and work of J.- L. Florentz at the International L. Roisman Organ Festival.
+2018 year he won the 2nd prize in the Neubrandenburg Organ Competition (Germany).
 Vladimir is an organist of the Babylon Orchestra in Berlin

 Vladimir specializes in the music of Marcel Dupré, which he often includes in his concerts.
 His master thesis, which he wrote during his studies, was devoted to an interpretation of Dupré's organ works.
 He collaborates with contemporary composers and performs premieres of solo organ works as well as works for organ with orchestra.
 His organ recordings were broadcast on Belgian radio.